 Best Zgare in Tirana

 Zgare—the word simply means "grill" in Albanian—represents the most fundamental and beloved category of Albanian dining.
-These are unpretentious establishments where charcoal smoke rises from open grills, where meat is the undisputed star, and where locals gather for honest food at honest prices.
+These are unpretentious establishments where charcoal-grilled meats are the undisputed star, and where locals gather for honest food at honest prices.
 If you want to understand how everyday Albanians eat when they want something satisfying, substantial, and straightforward, zgare is your answer.

 The Albanian Grilling Tradition